pixee/docs/docs/codemods/java/pixee_java_harden-xmlinputfactory.md

 |------------|----------------------|---------------------|
  | High       | Merge Without Review | No                  |

-This codemod updates all instances of [XMLInputFactory](https://docs.oracle.com/javase/8/docs/api/javax/xml/stream/XMLInputFactory.html) to prevent them from resolving external entities, which can protect you from arbitrary code execution, sensitive data exfiltration, and probably a bunch more evil things attackers are still discovering.
+This codemod updates all instances of [XMLInputFactory](https://docs.oracle.com/javase/8/docs/api/javax/xml/stream/XMLInputFactory.html) to prevent them from resolving external entities, which can protect you from arbitrary code execution, sensitive data exfiltration, and an ever-growing list of other abuses attackers have discovered.

 Without this protection, attackers can cause your `XMLInputFactory` parser to retrieve sensitive information with attacks like this: